jorgschonau/jorgschonau.github.io/methodology.md

 | dust          | -1            |

-So the total sum for this paragraph in terms of sentiments would be 0 - completely neutral.
+So the total sum for this particular paragraph in terms of sentiments would be 0 - completely neutral.
 Let's have a look at another piece of text, this time the first paragraph in Crime & Punishment:

 >On an exceptionally hot evening early in July a young
 >man came out of the garret in which he lodged in S. Place